jundalisay/spblist/content/en/research/other/alien/essassani/elementals.md

 {{< l a="Bashar" >}}
 Have a deep love for the animals that you will communicate with.
 Treat them as family with true bonds.

-The add imagery in your mind, think in pictures of what you want to communicate to them.
+Then add imagery in your mind, think in pictures of what you want to communicate to them.
 {{< /l >}}